Nuitka/Nuitka/README.rst

 ======================

-There is a difference between ``sys.argv[0]`` and ``__file__`` of the main module for onefile mode, that is caused by using a bootstrap to a temporary location.
+There is a difference between ``sys.argv[0]`` and ``__file__`` of the main module for the onefile mode, that is caused by using a bootstrap to a temporary location.
 The first one will be the original executable path, whereas the second one will be the temporary or permanent path the bootstrap executable unpacks to.
 Data files will be in the later location, your original environment files will be in the former location.